JoseJuan98/ml-regression-project-california-housing/src/Report.md

 Then, the histogram below of the rest of numerical variables can give helpful insights on the data that is being explored.

 ![](artifacts/plots/variables_histogram.png)
 <p style="text-align: center">Figure 3.
-Distribution of the rest of variables</p>
+Distribution of the variables</p>

-Looking at this, it noticeable that the housing median age, as the median house value, was also capped at 50
+Looking at this, it noticeable that the housing median age, as the median house value, was also capped at 50.
+Further, the median income it's in some scale from 0 to 15.

+A very important detail, is that most of the variables seems skewed to the right.
+This as explained previously can make the models harder to detect patterns, so this will be handled in the feature engineering part.

 ### Models